RULE 25. CASES INVOLVING ALLEGATIONS OF MENTAL OR PHYSICAL INCAPACITY

 E. Stipulated Disposition.

-(2) After receipt of the examination report, disciplinary counsel and the judge may agree upon proposed findings of fact, conclusions, and an order.
-The stipulated disposition must be submitted to the hearing panel for a recommendation to the Supreme Court of approval or rejection.
-The final decision on the recommendation must be made by the Supreme Court.
+(1) After receipt of the supporting medical documentation, disciplinary counsel and the judge may agree upon proposed findings of fact, conclusions, and an order.
+The stipulated disposition must be submitted to the hearing panel for a recommendation to the supreme court of approval or rejection.
+The final decision on the recommendation must be made by the supreme court.

-(3) If the Supreme Court accepts the stipulated disposition, the Supreme Court shall enter an order in accordance with its terms.
-If the stipulated disposition is rejected by the Supreme Court, it shall be withdrawn and cannot be used against the judge in any proceedings.
-If the Supreme Court rejects the stipulated dispositions, the Court shall order the hearing to proceed.
+(2) If the supreme court accepts the stipulated disposition, the supreme court shall enter an order in accordance with its terms.
+If the stipulated disposition is rejected by the supreme court, it shall be withdrawn and cannot be used against the judge in any proceedings.
+If the supreme court rejects the stipulated dispositions, the supreme court shall order the hearing to proceed.

 (4) With the filing of a petition for reinstatement to active status, the judge is required to disclose the name of each psychiatrist, psychologist, physician, and hospital or other institution by whom or in which the judge has been examined or treated since the transfer to incapacity inactive status.
-The judge shall furnish to the Supreme Court written consent to the release of information and records relating to the incapacity if requested by the Supreme Court or court-appointed medical or psychological experts.
+The judge shall furnish to the supreme court written consent to the release of information and records relating to the incapacity if requested by the supreme court or court-appointed medical, psychiatric, or psychological experts.